zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ### Add more Test Agent services

-If the increase of `number_of_processes_for_batch_testing` does not help anymore and the server has free resources (IO, CPU and RAM) then adding another test agent services (with its pool of workers) can help.
+If the increase of `number_of_processes_for_batch_testing` does not help anymore and the server has free resources (IO, CPU and RAM) then adding another Test Agent services (with its pool of workers) can help.

 The default Test Agent service is started by the start script `/etc/systemd/system/zm-testagent.service` (Rocky Linux),